rust-lang/rust/src/doc/trpl/functions.md

 % Functions

-You've already seen one function so far, the `main` function:
+Every Rust program has at least one function, the `main` function:

 ```rust
 fn main() {